|

 How hard has it been to get your works published?

-I knew a couple of editors in the publishing field since I worked with Chris on his publications.
-So I focused on one publishing house, Philomel Books since they publish compelling books of human interest.
+Luckily, I already knew a couple of editors in the publishing field, since I had worked with Chris on his publications.
+I focused on one particular publishing house, Philomel Books, since they publish compelling books of human interest: it was a good match for the types of books I write.

 What do you look for in a good book?

 I must sympathize with the characters.
-I have short attention span, and I need the story to grab me quick!
+I have a short attention span, and I need the story to grab me quick.
 I like to see more books with social, as well as entertainment value.

 Can you speak Chinese now?

-Growing up I resented that I was an immigrant’s daughter.
-I had to translate financial letters, housing documents and doctor’s notes for my parents.
-It was a lot of pressure for a kid since my family’s livelihood depended on it.
-Now I’m grateful that I can put my Chinese language skills to good use as a volunteer at the hospital where I used to work during my nursing days.
+Growing up I resented being an immigrant’s daughter.
+I had to translate financial letters, housing documents, and doctor’s notes for my parents.
+It was a lot of pressure for me, as a child, since my family’s livelihood depended on it.
+Now I’m grateful I kept up with the Chinese language.
+These days, I put my Chinese language skills to good use, as a volunteer at the hospital where I used to work during my nursing days.

 Accepting the International Reading Association Book of the Year(IRA) award for COOLIES.